Overview

 • navy scrubs (pants and top)

-Additional industry-approved PPE will be discussed prior to the start of labs.
+Additional industry-approved PPE will be discussed before the start of labs.

 sait